 Within the catalogue of Florent Schmitt’s compositions are a goodly number of brilliant orchestral showpieces that exploit the colors of the orchestra to the fullest degree.

 One of the most interesting and effective of these also happens to be one of the shortest — the Ronde burlesque, Opus 78.

 This piece was composed in 1927 during a time when Schmitt was experimenting with a more contemporary compositional style.
 The most prominent fruit of this experimentation is the stunning Symphonie Concertante for Piano and Orchestra, Opus 82, a major 30-minute work known as much for its its craggy atmospherics and jagged rhythms as for its glittering orchestration.

-Equally brilliant, the Ronde burlesque, which was premiered at the Salle Pleyel in 1931 by the Franco-Romanian conductor Georges Georgescu, seems a fitting forerunner to the Symphonie Concertante.
+Equally brilliant, the Ronde burlesque, which was premiered at the Salle Pleyel in 1931 by the French-Romanian conductor Georges Georgescu, seems a fitting forerunner to the Symphonie Concertante.

 Barely six minutes in length, it is music that befits the classic (i.e., non-striptease) definition of the term “burlesque” — that is, an absurd or comically exaggerated imitation or parody.